 Myth: We don't accept transfer students.

-Reality: The School of Cinematic Arts welcomes transfer students from institutions around the city, state and nation.
-For example, in fall 2009, well over one-third of our incoming undergraduate students were transfers.
+Reality: We welcome transfer students from institutions around the city, state, nation, and world.
+For example, in fall 2015, well over one third of our incoming undergraduate students were transfers.

 Myth: USC is only about directing.